withpulp/castmaker/README.md

 * Create more templates for pages
 * Move CSS to Glamor (or other alternative)
-  * create design module to update color scheme in one place
+  * create design config to update site colors in one place
 * Configure typography to use modular scale on text
 * Move global element styles to typography or related components
-* Edit markup of markdown HTML renders (see marked.renderer())
+* Edit markup of markdown HTML renders - see marked.renderer()

 ## Getting Started